davidmoten/jns/README.md

 * ideally the algorithm should be clearly visible in the code.
 Abstractions around arrays etc will be provided to reduce noise.
 * accept performance degradation arising from the decoupling but seek to later leverage concurrency possibly in a distributed fashion.
 * consider using lazy computation
+* minimize pollution of code with data structure choices

 Unit tests will be created for regular grid meshes.